Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

-\item A Monte Carlo simulation making use of the qGAN trained and generated data with the quantum hardware $|g_{\theta}\rangle$ and 1024 random samples of demand are drawn by measuring the distribution and used to estimate the expected payoff.
+\begin{itemize} \item Monte Carlo (MC) simulation, that makes use of the qGAN trained and generated data with the quantum hardware $|g_{\theta}\rangle$ and 1024 random samples of demand are drawn by measuring the distribution and used to estimate the expected payoff.
+This method serves as the baseline.

-\item A simulated Quantum Enhanced Simulation-Based Optimization (QSBO) process was conducted using a fake quantum noisy backend, employing COBYLA as an optimizer and conducting $1000$ optimization runs, with $256$ quantum samples.
+\item Our approach, i.e. QSBO, which is implemented using a quantum simulator and employing COBYLA as an optimizer with $1000$ optimization runs on $256$ quantum samples.
 The data utilized was generated by a qGAN and learned as $|g_{\theta}\rangle$.
 Within this evaluation, the Iterative Quantum Amplitude Estimation method \cite{iter} was employed, iteratively determining the optimal powers of the Grover operator and assessing the model accordingly.

-\item In a parallel setup to the previous experiment, we replicated similar conditions, but this time incorporating Maximum Likelihood Quantum Amplitude Estimation \cite{raymond}.
-This approach offers an alternative method for determining the Grover operator powers, enriching our exploration of the Quantum Enhanced Simulation-Based Optimization process.
-Utilizing the COBYLA optimizer with a maximum of $1000$ iterations and $256$ quantum samples, we conducted an in-depth analysis to evaluate the efficacy of this simulated quantum approach. \end{itemize}